The UK Expanded Access Programme for nusinersen for children with SMA Type 1

 Under the terms of the EAP, Biogen funds the drug free to eligible children accepted on the EAP for the child’s lifetime.

-Until now, funding the hospital costs of administering the EAP has been an issue in many areas of the country and not all areas have been offering the EAP because of this and lack of capacity.
-On August 4th 2017, NHS England announced an interim policy that provides new funding that will provide all hospital costs for administering nusinersen to children with SMA Type 1.
-Going forward, until there is a decision from NICE (National Institute for Health and Care Excellence), children must have been diagnosed with SMA Type 1 by 7 months of age to be eligible for this funding.
+Until 4th August 2017, funding the hospital costs of administering the EAP has been an issue in many areas of the country and not all areas have been offering the EAP because of this and lack of capacity.
+On August 4th, NHS England announced an interim policy that provides new funding that will provide all hospital costs for administering nusinersen to children with SMA Type 1.
+Going forward, until there is a decision from NICE (National Institute for Health and Care Excellence), children must have been diagnosed with SMA Type 1 by 7 months of age and have two copies of the SMN2 gene to be eligible for this funding.
 Children with SMA Type 1 who were diagnosed before this time, are older than this and are not already on the EAP, will be eligible for treatment if their medical team agrees it could potentially be beneficial.
 You can read this interim policy here.

 Biogen has said it will keep the EAP open at least until the end of this year.
 This should mean that, whatever their home address, eligible children who are waiting to join the EAP, or who are newly diagnosed during this time, should be able to access treatment which will be paid for throughout their lifetime.
 Children already on the programme are also guaranteed access and funding.